Semantics in Multi-objective Genetic Programming: Experimental Setup

 The terminal and function sets used in this work are as follows.
 The terminals are the problem features.
-The function set consists of the typical four standard arithmetic operators: ${\cal F} = \{+, -, *, /\}$, where the latter operator is the protected division, which returns the numerator if the denominator is zero.
-These functions are used to build a classifier (mathematical expression) that returns a single value for a given input (data example to be classified).
-This number is mapped onto a set of class labels using zero as the class threshold.
-In our work, an example is assigned to the minority class if the output of the classifier is greater or equal to zero.
-It is assigned to the majority class, otherwise.
+The function set contains the most common arithmetic operators, namely ${\cal F} = \{+, -, *, /\}$, where the division operator is protected by returning the numerator when the denominator has a value of zero.
+The models evolved by GP map each input pattern in a dataset to a single output value.
+When the output of a GP model is greater than, or equal to, zero the pattern is labeled as part of the minority class, and it is labeled as a majority class pattern, otherwise.

-The common way to measure the fitness of a classifier for classification tasks is the overall classification accuracy: for binary classification, the four possible cases are shown in Table~\ref{tab:outcome:classification}.
-Assuming the minority class is the positive class, the accuracy is given by Acc = $\frac{TP+TN}{TP+TN+FP+FN}$.
+The common way to measure fitness in a classification task is to use the overall classification accuracy: for binary classification, the four possible cases are shown in Table~\ref{tab:outcome:classification}.
+Assuming the minority class is the positive class, the accuracy is given by Acc = $\frac{TP+TN}{TP+TN+FP+FN}$, where $TP$ are the true positives, $TN$ are the true negatives, $FP$ are the false positives and $FN$ are the false negatives.
 The drawback of using Acc alone is that it rapidly biases the evolutionary search towards the majority class~\cite{6198882}.
-A better approach is to treat each class `separately' using a MO approach.
-Two objectives are considered: the true positive rate given by TPR = $\frac{TP}{TP+FN}$, and the true negative rate given by TNR = $\frac{TN}{TN+FP}$.
-They measure the distinct accuracy for the minority (TPR) and majority class (TNR).
+A better approach is to treat each class 'separately' using a MO approach.
+Two objectives considered are thus the true positive rate, given by TPR = $\frac{TP}{TP+FN}$, and the true negative rate given by TNR = $\frac{TN}{TN+FP}$.
+They measure the distinct accuracy for the minority (TPR) and majority class (TNR), respectively.